haimeh/finFindR/README.md

 https://github.com/haimeh/finFindR/releases

 Raw images collected in the field are prepped for cataloging in two steps.
-A neural network isolates fins from the image and selects a region that surrounds each contiguous region of activation <br />
+A neural network isolates fins from the image and selects a buffered region that surrounds each contiguous region of activation <br />
 ![alt text](inst/procImg/rawFieldFin.PNG)
 ![alt text](inst/procImg/finHighlighted.PNG) <br />
 Each selection is then cropped and saved <br />
 ![alt text](inst/procImg/crop.PNG) <br /><br />

 Once the image is cropped it is prepared for matching by further cropping the image to isolate the trailing edge. <br />
-The matching process begins with an edge tracing algorithm programmed in finFindR which, <br /><br />

-from the crop, the enhanced canny-edges(white) are calculated and the optimal-trace(red) is extracted. <br />
+The matching process begins with an edge tracing algorithm programmed in finFindR which, from the crop, the enhanced canny-edges(white) are calculated and the optimal-trace(red) is extracted. <br />
 ![alt text](inst/procImg/cannyEnhanced.PNG)<br /><br />